 For those of you who do not know me, I have a 500G reef dominated by SPS corals that has been running, successfully by most standards, for the past 4 years.
-If you are interested in the tank and its history you can see it here.
-Every night before I go to bed, I always give my tanks a quick check.
+Every night before I go to bed, I give my tanks a quick check.
 Last night I checked the tank and all my corals were fine.
 This morning when I checked the tank, one of my prized “Strawberry Shortcake Acropora” colonies had a huge white patch on it.
 The tissue just flaked off overnight.
 Half of the colony still has tissue on it.
 Why did this happen?
 All of the other corals are fine?
 Is it time to panic with the fear that the “RTN” (rapid tissue necrosis) will spread rapidly throughout the tank?
 Is this a random occurrence or the start of a pattern that something is about to go significantly wrong in my tank?
 Should any corrective action be taken?
 Typical dilemma when something goes wrong.